 After the war ended, Braithwaite attended Cambridge University where he earned a master’s degree in physics in 1949.
 After graduating, Braithwaite tried unsuccessfully to find employment in his field of study.
 He finally took up a job as a schoolteacher in the East End of London.
 His autobiographical novel, To Sir, With Love, was based on his East End teaching experiences in this working-class area of London.
 The book tells the story of Ricky Braithwaite, a fictional Guyanese teacher who transforms a class of unruly kids and falls in love with a white teacher.
 To Sir, With Love won an Anisfield-Wolf Book Award in 1961.

 In 1958 Braithwaite left his teaching job and turned to social work.
-He found foster homes for non-white children for the London City Council and worked as a welfare consultant for immigrant families from the Caribbean.
+He founded foster homes for non-white children for the London City Council and worked as a welfare consultant for immigrant families from the Caribbean.
 That work inspired his second book, Paid Servant: A Report About Welfare Work in London, published in 1962.
 Braithwaite’s writings in both books explore his challenges as an educated black man in a society with few places for such individuals.

 In 1973 Braithwaite visited South Africa when its government lifted the ban on his books.
 He was granted a visa to the country as an “honorary white” which gave him far more privileges than allowed for the indigenous black majority in that nation.
 During his six weeks in South Africa, he recorded his experiences and the horrors he witnessed in his third book, Honorary White (1975).